African lions inhabit 26 nations across sub-Saharan Africa.

 African lion population declines are due to habitat loss from expanding urban areas, lack of prey species, illegal poaching, and human-wildlife conflicts.

-For many years, Utah’s Hogle Zoo has partnered with Niassa Carnivore Project in Mozambique to work to conserve African lions through monitoring and community partnerships.
+Utah’s Hogle Zoo partners with Niassa Carnivore Project (NCP) in Mozambique to conserve African lions through monitoring and community partnerships.
 The NCP works to conserve lions, other large carnivores, and elephants within the Niassa National Reserve.
-Niassa is the largest reserve in Mozambique at more than 16,000 square miles, roughly the size of Denmark, and is home to an estimated 800-1000 African lions.
+Niassa is the largest wildlife reserve in Mozambique at more than 16,000 square miles (roughly the size of Denmark), and is home to an estimated 800-1000 African lions.

-The Reserve is also home to an estimated 60,000 people across 40 villages.
-Attitudes towards local wildlife has often been that of food or threat.
-With historically few economic opportunities, locally snaring for bushmeat and trapping for the wildlife trade have been common.
+The reserve is also home to an estimated 60,000 people across 40 villages.
+Attitudes towards local wildlife have often been that of food or threat.
+With few economic opportunities, snaring for bushmeat and trapping for the wildlife trade have been common as a source of income for the villages.
 This, along with local hardships of war, have had devastating effects on local wildlife.

-Niassa Carnivore Project have created training and education programs focused on alternative livelihoods that reduce human animal conflict and increase awareness of lions and other carnivores.
+Niassa Carnivore Project implement training and education programs focused on creating different economic livelihoods that reduce human animal conflict and increase awareness of lions and other carnivores.

 To address food insecurity, the Niassa Carnivore Project has been working with the Farmer Field School to improve the productivity of Niassa’s historically poor soil.
 This program encourages conservation-focused agriculture through low tillage, mixed cropping, and mulching.
 NCP also works with the community to enable villagers to keep bees and raise livestock.
-Finally, at the Mariri Environmental Education Center, various fruit and vegetable growing techniques are piloted and shared with the local villagers.
-Utah’s Hogle Zoo was able to participate in those efforts by providing funds for a solar water pump.
+At the Mariri Environmental Education Center, various fruit and vegetable growing techniques are created and shared with the local villagers.
+Through our partnership, Utah’s Hogle Zoo was able to fund a solar water pump.

-Grupo Kushirika is a group that focuses on the creation of handmade crafts that Niassa locals can sell for income.
+Grupo Kushirika is a group focused on the creation of handmade crafts that Niassa locals can sell for income.
 This program centers on the development of new skills and the preservation of traditional skills for future generations.
-Members of Grupo Kushirika commit to abstain from wildlife snaring and other illegal activities.
+Members of Grupo Kushirika have committed to not participating in wildlife snaring and other illegal activities.

 Utah’s Hogle Zoo supports this program by selling Kushirika items at fundraising auctions and in our gift shop.
 Items include embroidered cushion covers, bags, throws, baskets, flip-flops, animals, and jewelry.